YngMiinLoke/SleepAnnotate/README.md

 <img width="652" alt="img03" src="https://user-images.githubusercontent.com/99003122/161434075-ff66e0b3-f976-4a90-a210-283d5ff0e9fa.png">

 Our lab usually holds a consensus meeting to decide on participants' sleep-wake timings.
-Using the *SleepAnnotate*, the lab members can visualize diary- and Telegram-reported sleep/wake timings overlaid on participant's activity patterns to make a decision on where the actual sleep period should be.
+Using *SleepAnnotate*, the lab members can visualize diary- and Telegram-reported sleep/wake timings overlaid on participant's activity patterns to make a decision on where the actual sleep period should be.

 ### How to use this script